campuscode/rails-guides-pt-BR/source/getting_started.md

 This will create a Rails application called Blog in a `blog` directory and install the gem dependencies that are already mentioned in `Gemfile` using `bundle install`.

-NOTE: If you're using Windows Subsystem for Linux then there are currently some limitations on file system notifications that mean you should disable the `spring` and `listen` gems which you can do by running `rails new blog --skip-spring --skip-listen` instead.

 TIP: You can see all of the command line options that the Rails application generator accepts by running `rails new --help`.